-Situate in Section 32, J ownship 40 North, Range 8 East of the Third Principal Meridian, City of St. C harles, County of Kane, State of Illinois, and being part of a tract of land conveyed to Firster Bank Illihois, Trust 2640 as recorded in Document No. 2000K (all references to deeds, microfiche, plats, surveys of the Kane County Recorders Office, unless noted nore particularly bounded and described as follows:
+Situate in Section 32, Township 40 North, Range 8 East of the Third Principal Meridian, City of St. Charles, County of Kane, State of Illinois, and being part of a tract of land conveyed to Firstar Bank Illinois, Trust 2640 as recorded in Document No. 2000K (all references to deeds, microfiche, plats, surveys, etc. refer to the records of the Kane County Recorders Office, unless noted otherwise), and being more particularly bounded and described as follows:

-Commencing for reference at an iron monument (found) at the southwest corner of the southeast Quarter of said Section 32, said corner also being the southwest corner of a tract of land conveyed to Firstar Bank of Geneva, Successor Trustee to the First National Bank of Geneva, as Trust No. 2640 as recorded in Document No. 1884216:
+Commencing for reference at an iron monument (found) at the southwest corner of the southeast Quarter of said Section 32, said corner also being the southwest corner of a tract of land conveyed to Firstar Bank of Geneva, Successor Trustee to the First National Bank of Geneva, as Trust No. 2640 as recorded in Document No. 1884216;

-thence along the west line of the southeast Quarter of said Section and the west line of said Firstar Trust land, North zero degrees thirteen minutes six seconds West (N00°13'06"W) for one thousand sixty-eight 43/100 feet (1068.43") to the northwest corner of said Firstar Trust land and the TRUE POINT OF BEGINNING of the herein described tract of land (witness a chiseled cross (found) in a stone, South twenty-six degrees fifty-seven minutes West (S26°57'W) for two and 29/100 feet (2.29") from said corner);
+thence along the west line of the southeast Quarter of said Section and the west line of said Firstar Trust land, North zero degrees thirteen minutes six seconds West (N00°13'06"W) for one thousand sixty-eight 43/100 feet (1068.43') to the northwest corner of said Firstar Trust land and the TRUE POINT OF BEGINNING of the herein described tract of land (witness a chiseled cross (found) in a stone, South twenty-six degrees fifty-seven minutes West (S26°57'W) for two and 29/100 feet (2.29') from said corner);